JGCRI/gcam-doc/gcam-build.md

 Finally select menu option `Product -> Build` to build GCAM.
 Once complete an executable will be copied to `<GCAM Workspace>/exe` and you can still use `run-gcam.command` to run it.
 Note that to run GCAM from within Xcode, you must set the working directory to the `exe` directory within your workspace.
 This is done within the `Options` section of the current scheme.

 ### 4.3 Building with Visual Studio
 Users will need to have Microsoft Visual Studio C++ compiler installed (usually called for Windows Desktop).
-Any version 2010+ will work as the 64-bit C++ compiler is required.
+Note that since GCAM 4.4 you will need a version which supports the C++ 14 standard.
+Visual Studio 2015 is known to work.
 Note Microsoft does provide a free option called ["Express"](https://www.microsoft.com/en-us/download/details.aspx?id=44914).
 Users can find the project file under `<GCAM Workspace>/cvs/objects/build/vc10/objects.vcxproj`.
 Once open you should change the `Solution Configurations` and `Solution Platform` to `Release` and `x64`:

 ![Visual Studio build configuration](gcam-figs/vs-build-config.png)